Stationary Bike Weight Loss Before & After (Avoid The #1 Mistake)

 After 1 to 2 weeks, reevaluate how you are feeling.
 If excess hunger and exhaustion have decreased, it may be time to start back into a new rotation of diet and exercise and see if weight loss resumes.

-Tips on How to Lose Weight on a Stationary Bike
+Tips on How To Lose Weight on a Stationary Bike

 A woman wearing tan colored sports top and leggings is riding on her stationary bike in a well-lit gym looking forward with a determined look on her face.

-Source: nearkrasaesom via Canva.com12
+Source: nearkrasaesom via Canva.com13

 As mentioned above, avoiding the #1 mistake while trying to lose weight when implementing a stationary bike routine is doing too much too soon.
 So, coming up with a plan to combat burnout along with additional tips for weight loss can keep you both motivated and consistent.